firezone/firezone/README.md

 ### Can I self-host Firezone?

-Our [license](#license) won't stop you from self-hosting the entire Firezone product top to bottom, but we can't dedicated the resources to make this a smooth experience and therefore don't support self-hosting the control plane at this time.
+Our [license](#license) won't stop you from self-hosting the entire Firezone product top to bottom, but we can't commit the resources to make this a smooth experience and therefore don't support self-hosting the control plane at this time.

 If you have a business case requiring an on-prem installation of Firezone please [get in touch](https://www.firezone.dev/contact/sales?utm_source=readme).